momentum-assignments/django--freeshelf/README.md

 #### Stretch goals

-- Add an optional image for books.
+- Add an optional image url for books.
 - Allow users to change the order of books, ordering by title or by reverse order of being added.

+### Goal 2: registration and login

+Your next goal is adding registration and login to your application.
+Change the flow of your application so that users have to log in to see their books.

-### Goal 2: associated categories
+### Goal 3: associated categories

 Your next goal should be adding categories for books.
 Each book should be associated with a category.